Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 cd quickstart-chat

-Within it, create a client react app:
+Within it, create a client React app:

 We also need to install the spacetime-client-sdk package: